At a Glance

 I ran numerous top VPN providers through a series of testing hoops to discover which was the best for the Mac.
 My Mac is my daily driver device, so much of this testing was conducted in real-life conditions.

-I found that the 6 providers listed below performed the best on my Mac.
+I found that the seven providers listed below performed the best on my Mac.
 Here’s a quick summary:

-- NordVPN: This #1 provider offers excellent customer support and comprehensive protections for their users’ privacy.
+- NordVPN: Best VPN for Mac.
+This #1 provider offers excellent customer support and comprehensive protections for their users’ privacy.
 Its well-protected connections come with plenty of bandwidth, for an enjoyable and safe online experience.
+Comes with a risk-free 30-day money-back guarantee.

-- CyberGhost: This bargain-priced provider delivers performance that easily belies its low price.
+- CyberGhost: Good Mac VPN option for rookie users.
+This bargain-priced provider delivers performance that easily belies its low price.
 CyberGhost delivers some of the fastest connection speeds in the VPN industry, and its easy-to-use apps offer one-click protection.

-- PrivateVPN: This provider delivers fast connection speeds, which are well protected with military-grade encryption.
+- PrivateVPN: Small but powerful server network.
+This provider delivers fast connection speeds, which are well protected with military-grade encryption.
 Their server numbers could definitely use some bumping up, but they do choose great locations for the servers they do have.

 I evaluated and ranked the top Mac VPNs using the following criteria: